ahmednooor/mr_huffy/README.md

 ```
 > Start from `mod.rs` in `src/mr_huffy/` for source entry point.

 > P.S.
-It is not so fast and works well with only text files.
+It works well with only text files.